 “Follow me.”

-He walked behind her down the corridor to a door that was surrounded by a group of five men, including the two who were in his room earlier.
-They opened the door and he walked in behind the woman.
-On the bed was the governor lying on his back with a look of terror on his face.
-Beads of sweat poured down his brow and he seemed to be in pain.
+He walked behind her down the corridor to a door manned by an extensive security detail, including the two in his room earlier.
+They opened the door for Juma, and he walked into chaos.
+On the bed was the governor lying on his back with a look of terror.
+Beads of sweat poured down his brow, and he seemed in great pain.
 He let out a groan when he saw Juma walk into the room.
-A young woman was straddled across him and supported herself with her hand on his round hairy belly.
+A young woman was straddling him and supported herself with her hand on his round, hairy belly.
 She seemed to be dozing off, tired but not in pain.

 “I think you know what’s going on here,” the officer said.